The Atheist Bible, CC-BY Fabian M. Suchanek

 Places of worship

 Most world religions have buildings or places for communal worship.
-Common examples include synagogues in Judaism, Churches in Christianity (except Protestantism), and mosques in Islam.
-In most other religions, locations of worship are referred to as temples.
+Common examples include synagogues in Judaism, churches in Christianity, and mosques in Islam.
+In most other religions, locations of worship are called temples.
 Below are some examples of today’s places of worship.

-In most large religions, people aim to interact with the supernatural or spiritual in a variety of ways.
-Christianity, Islam, Judaism, and Buddhism all contain the concept of prayer, i.e., an imagined, personal conversation with the supernatural.
+In most large religions, people aim to interact with the supernatural.
+Christianity, Islam, Judaism, and Shintoism contain the concept of prayer, i.e., an imagined, personal conversation with the supernatural.
 Adherents of Judaism and Confucianism write letters to the gods.
-Buddhists have automated the process by so-called prayer wheels.
-These are wheels on which the prayers are written.
-Turning the wheel equals sending the prayer.
+Buddhists can use prayer wheels, on which sacred verses are written (turning the wheel equals reciting the verse)39.
+The East Asian religions know the concept of Joss papers, which are burned as offers to the spirits of the deceased40.
+Hinduism knows offers to the gods.

-After having provided an overview of the variety of belief systems, creation stories, and forms of worship, we shall now look more closely into the world religions.
+After having provided an overview of the variety of belief systems, creation stories, and forms of worship, our next chapter will look more closely at the world religions.

 References